Elderberry syrup to help you kick a cold or flu FAST!

 When I was purchasing my elderberry syrup from the store, I noticed they added apple and grape concentrate, so that’s what we use.
 You can use all apple, all grape, or a combination of both.
 Or you can skip the juice all together and replace it with water if you don’t want a sweet syrup.
 It ends up being more of a tea concentrate that way, but is obviously still effective.

-(I really like to use purple grape juice in mine because there have been some connections with grape juice and helping defend your body against the stomach bug.
-So that’s an added bonus…just in case).
+Important note: I really like to use purple grape juice because there have been some connections with grape juice and helping defend your body against the stomach bug.
+So that’s an added bonus…just in case.

 If you are looking to kick a cold fast, I HIGHLY recommend taking this natural remedy.
 It can cut the cold time in half, if not more, according to my research and personal experience.